arik-so/bolts/bolt-simple-taproot.md

 The sender:

 - MUST generate a unique nonce to send in the `next_local_nonce` field.
-This nonce MUST be used to sign the sender's local commitment using the `Sign` algorithm from `bip-musig2`.

 The recipient: